Stefan-H-H/Issue-Tracker/README.md

 ---
 Work through *Pro MERN Stack* (2nd Ed.)

 This is my repository for the project described in the book *Pro MERN Stack* (2nd Ed.) by Vasan Subramanian.
-Notes general notes that I thought would be beneficial for reference to myself, as well as any errors or issues encountered while working throughout the book.
+Notes included are general notes that I thought would be beneficial for reference.
+Notes also include any errors or issues encountered while working throughout the book.

 ---
 ## Chapter 6